anantad/heartbeat-tactic-detection/README.md

 # heartbeat-tactic-detection

-Example code to experiment heartbeat detection algorithm.
-This  code is just to experiment and explain the how heatbeat algorithm can be realized.
+Example code that implements heartbeat detection algorithm.
+This code is just to experiment and explain how heatbeat detection algorithm can be realized.

 A. Prerequisite :